What is Cortisol Hormone

 A cortisol test can be performed through urine or saliva.
 The test involves collecting a sample of urine from the patient over a 24 hour period.
 This sample is collected with a small needle and collected in a test vial.
 The procedure usually takes less than five minutes.

 Normally, cortisol levels rise in the morning and fall in the evening, with the highest levels occurring between six and eight a.m. and the lowest levels at midnight.
-The reverse pattern of sleep can cause an imbalance in cortisol levels and cause a number of medical issues.
+The reverse pattern of sleep can cause an imbalance in this hormone level and cause a number of medical issues.
 A person with a reverse sleep cycle can have an overactive adrenal gland, known as Cushing’s syndrome.